18F/before-you-ship/pages/index.md

 * ATO
 * Is [SSL](https://github.com/18f/https) enabled for everything?
 (Does everything start with https?)
 * Is your project accessible and Section 508 compliant?
-X weeks before launch, developers should review [this checklist](https://pages.18f.gov/accessibility/checklist/).
-Then, you should give Nick Bristow a heads up on slack and open an issue in the [Accessibility Reviews](https://github.com/18F/Accessibility_Reviews) repo using this template:
+Developers should first review [this checklist](https://pages.18f.gov/accessibility/checklist/).
+Once that is complete and at least *2 weeks* before launch, you should give Nick Bristow a heads up on slack and open an issue in the [Accessibility Reviews](https://github.com/18F/Accessibility_Reviews) repo using this template:
 ```markdown
 * Name of the Project:
 * URL: